 Addicted?
 Addictions are born in an attempt to cover up painful feelings

-When Leanne was eighteen months old, we were working in south-west Ethiopia.
-It became apparent that I had to be hospitalized after complications developed following a miscarriage.
+When she was eighteen months old, we were working in south-west Ethiopia.
+It became apparent that I had to be hospitalised after complications developed following a miscarriage.
 We were all prepared for a two day’s journey to the hospital, when a thoughtful couple at a nearby town offered to look after Leanne to spare her the long trip and to help us better cope with the situation at hand.

 When we returned to collect Leanne, we were informed how wonderful she had been.
 The carers boasted that her dummy and bottle were removed from her the first night of our separation; the rest of the week they worked hard at helping Leanne master the art of toilet training.
 As a result of this traumatic experience, we were not able to leave Leanne night or day for three months.
 Instead of an outgoing, friendly, happy child, she was now swinging from rebellion to withdrawal.